 What if you had lived your life differently?
 What if you could encounter a different version of yourself, one who developed differently from you?
 What if this ‘you’ was able to choose paths you had given up?

 In the Star Trek: The Next Generation episode “Second Chances,” Commander Riker experiences just that.
-Eight years after a transporter accident clones Lieutenant Riker without his knowledge, the Enterprise and Commander Riker encounter the lieutenant — who has been living in solitude on Nervala Four’s surface since the malfunction.
+Eight years after a transporter accident clones Lieutenant Riker without his knowledge, the Enterprise and Commander Riker encounter the lieutenant — who had been living in solitude on Nervala IV’s surface since the malfunction.

 Later, Picard comments of the situation, “You and Lieutenant Riker have lived very different lives for the past eight years, you are now very different people.
 I suppose it's a little like meeting someone's twin.”

 This sounds like pure sci-fi, but “Second Chances” is reminiscent of cognitive psychologist Steven Pinker’s investigations into the case of identical twins Yufe and Oskar Stohr, one raised by Nazis and the other by a Jewish family.
-The twins, when they finally met at age twenty-one, were disturbed by one another: they both had the same receding red hair, thin mustaches, and identical outfits in identical colors.
-Too similar without being the same: eerie.
+The twins, when they finally met at age 21, were disturbed by one another — they both had the same receding red hair, thin mustaches, and identical outfits in identical colors.
+Too similar without being the same — eerie.
 But there was something more than that.

 When once asked if he loved his twin brother, whom he only met once, Yufe Stohr replied, “Love each other?
 We don’t even know if we liked each other.”